Dropshipping in the UK: How to start a dropshipping business

 - Email system

-The list above isn’t exhaustive, these are just some of the bigger things you’ll need to start a dropshipping business.
-For now though, let’s look at some of the bullet points above in a bit more detail:
+The list above isn’t exhaustive.
+These are just some of the things you’ll need to start a dropshipping business:

-Some dropshippers choose to switch the niche of their shop based on current trends.
+Some dropshippers choose to change their shop based on current trends.
 For example, looking at Google Trends data over the last 5 years, 2017 was a peak time for the term ‘fidget spinner’ in UK search.
-When popularity dropped, many dropshippers would have chosen to find a new niche, based on rising trends.
+Many UK dropshipping businesses jumped on this as the ideal item for them to sell.
+They rode the wave of popularity.
+However, as demand dropped and the trend ended, these dropshippers will have had to make a decision.
+Remain a fidget spinner shop, expand the brand to feature similar items, or pivot and anticipate the next hot trend.

 A brand isn’t just a logo.
 It’s everything that makes up your entire business: including the look, feel, experience, voice, service and name.
-Obviously this can evolve over time, but it makes sense to walk before you run in terms of creating the brand that you want potential customers to see.
+Obviously this can evolve over time, but it makes sense to think about how you want to be seen.

 Depending on your skillset or budget, your initial branding exercise can be as shallow or in depth as you like.
 Approach an agency, commission someone on Fiverr, or do it yourself.
-There’s lots of information available online and in books on branding for beginners if it’s not something you’ve done before but want to find out more about.
-As a start though, here are some of the things you’ll need to think about and do, as well as assets you’ll need to create:
+There’s lots of information available online on branding for beginners if it’s not something you’ve done before.
+As a start though, here are some of the things you’ll need to think about and do:

 - What do you want potential customers to think about when they think of your business?

-- Create a voice that you think reflects your brand well.
-Is your brand chatty and conversational or knowledgable and formal?
+- Create a voice.
+Is your brand chatty and conversational or more formal?

 - Name, logo, and tagline.
 If your business had to be summed up this concisely, what would that look like?